My full CV is available here.

 Background

-I received my PhD in History and Philosophy of Science in 2017 from ASU, in which I investigated the history of the intersection of development and evolution within research on mammalian teeth.
+I received my PhD in History and Philosophy of Science in 2017 from Arizona State University, in which I investigated the history of the intersection of development and evolution within research on mammalian teeth.
 I spent a Fulbright year with the evolutionary phenomics laboratory of Jukka Jernvall at the University of Helsinki.
 During my PhD studies, I managed the MBL History Project, wrote and edited for the Embryo Project Encyclopedia, worked as a Project Coordinator for the Center for Biology and Society at ASU for four years, and was the developing editor for Harvard University Press for Lucie Laplane’s book, Cancer Stem Cells: Philosophy and Therapies.
 Prior to pursuing my doctorate, I earned an MPhil in Human Evolutionary Studies from the University of Cambridge in 2010, where I attended as a Gates Scholar, and a BPhil in Anthropology from the University of Pittsburgh in 2009, where I also earned a minor in German Studies and a certificate in the Conceptual Foundations of Medicine (HPS).

 My Research